 4. FREELANCE “SPECIAL DEDUCTIONS”

 Home Office: In this case, you can deduct 30% of utilities, but only the part that is proportional to the square meters dedicated to your economic activity as declared in the census of the Tax Office.
 If you want to deduct rent, you must get two separate invoices, since the rental of the professional part must include VAT.
-The Tax Agency is also starting to ask for separate water or electricity meters for the "professional" and "private" part of the house.
+If you own your house, you can deduct the proportional part of insurance, IBI and community costs.

 Mobile Phone: Hacienda will allow you the deduction if you have two different telephone lines, one for personal use and one for professional use.
 Only then you can justify that the expense is related to the business activity and avoid surprises when inspected.